ericclemmons/click-to-component/.changeset/open-file-intellij.md

 "click-to-react-component": patch
 ---

-Support for OpenFile to Intellij
+Added Support for OpenFile to Intellij